cyberark/conjur/design/authenticators-status/authn-status-new-implem.md

 The fields in the `authenticator_status_input` object include:

-`authenticator_name`- type of authenticator, for example OIDC
+`authenticator_name`- type of authenticator, for example authn-oidc

 `service_id`- ID of the authenticator provider, for example Okta